 However, if there are dishes left out that need to be washed that also does not take more than 20 minutes.
-Just run a sink of hot soapy water put all the dishes in there …wash off all the counters and table unload the dishwasher, putting up the dishes, pots and pans and load the dishwasher with the dishes in the sink.
+Just run a sink of hot soapy water, put all the dishes in there to soak …wash off all the counters and table, unload the dishwasher, put up the dishes, pots and pans and load the dishwasher with the dishes soaking in the sink and wallah!

 Use an automatic sweep vac, I recommend the shark.
 Use a few hot soapy paper towels and wipe down the floor, then a couple dry ones to dry it up, throw those out and you’re good to go.
+I know, getting down on your knees may not be so comfy, but just throw a couple of folded towels to place under your knees.
+Let’s face it, cleaning is an exercise regimen in itself.
 Wipe up the stove if needed.
-With all the counters and table clean and no dishes in the sink…your kitchen is ready for company or for your own personal satisfaction.
+With all the counters and table cleaned and no dishes in the sink…your kitchen is ready for company or for your own personal satisfaction.

 4. Cleaning Habits of Picking up

-Pick up anything on the floor that has a place and tidying up the place.
+Pick up anything on the floor that has a place, and just take time tidying up the place.
 This also takes just seconds to do.